KingVentrix007/Text-Game-engine/README.md

 ## How to Use AthenX

 1. **Download:**
-   - Clone or [download](https://github.com/KingVentrix007/Text-Game-engine/releases) the AthenX repository to your local machine.
+   - Clone or [download](https://github.com/KingVentrix007/Text-Game-engine/releases) the Olympus Tek: Text Game Engine(HermesScript) repository to your local machine.

 2. **Explore the Examples:**
    - Open the provided `map2.json` to see an example story.
 Customize it to fit your narrative.